kdeldycke/awesome-billing/README.md

 * [EC2 Spot Price Tracker](https://github.com/grosskur/ec2price)
 * [Vickrey auction](https://en.wikipedia.org/wiki/Vickrey_auction) - Hinted by an [HN comment](https://news.ycombinator.com/item?id=19145391), in which yes, `"Asking people what they’d pay for and how much rarely works." (...) [but] using a Vickrey auction, similar to Google's ad auction mechanism, can elicit a person's maximum willingness-to-pay.`
 * [Samsung's online ads platform/exchange war story](https://github.com/eloraiby/fs-pacer/blob/master/fs-pacer.md) - How to scale to 5M bid request/s, 2ms Max Response Time.

-## Shopping Cart / Sign-up Tunnel

-* [Which has a higher conversion rate: A single long ecommerce checkout form or a multi-step one?](https://capitalandgrowth.org/questions/2055/which-has-a-higher-conversion-rate-a-single-long-e.html) - Focus first on other things in the cart, like easing anxiety and second-guessing by adding reassurance (trust marks, testimonials) near the credit card and completion steps, as well as some guarantee language that you may have used earlier in the product exploration process.

-## KPIs

-As stakeholder of the billing stack, you have all the data to measure and report on the health of the business.

-* [12 KPIs you must know before pitching your startup](https://techcrunch.com/2017/02/04/12-kpis-you-must-know-before-pitching-your-startup/) - The 2 critical metrics being Customer Acquisition Cost (CAC) and Customer Lifetime Value (CLV).
-* [Analyzing Churn Rates, Free Trials, and Other Metrics](https://jlongster.com/analyizing-profit-metrics) - `I didn't know anything about how to determine pricing or structure plans.
-My background is software development — finding insights in the mixture of churn rates, free trials, and all these other metrics seemed like magic.`
-* [Churn Prediction](https://towardsdatascience.com/churn-prediction-3a4a36c2129a) - `How to use Python in a simplistic way to fuel your company’s growth by applying the predictive approach to all your actions.`

-## UX/UI

-Users gets easely angry when it comes to money.
-UX and UI might helps a lot to reduce frustration.

-* [Apple Subscriptions HIG](https://developer.apple.com/design/human-interface-guidelines/subscriptions/overview/) - Guide and recommendation on how to make [auto-renewable subscriptions](https://developer.apple.com/app-store/subscriptions/) user-friendly.
-* `Billing is not complex on purpose: it's the price to pay for elasticity.` ([source](https://twitter.com/kdeldycke/status/1214160678363246592)) - Or why you'll never have an endless stream of complaning users.

 ## Accounting